 “With reference to the proportions diagram, what’s the difference between diamonds with longer lower girdle facet of 85% and diamonds with lower girdle facets of 75%?”

 “Are all GIA triple excellent diamonds the same?”

 “How important is symmetry and how does it influence a diamond’s sparkle?”

 “Does lower clarity always affect the brilliance of the diamond?”

 You will be surprised to hear the kind of replies I get from these questions.
-From international stores like Cartier or Tiffany & Co. to huge local chains like Chou Tai Fook, Luk Fook, Chou Sang Sang and even to private jewelers who serve their own pool of private clients, it’s the same across the board.
+From international stores like Cartier or Tiffany & Co. to huge local chains like Chou Tai Fook, Luk Fook, Chow Sang Sang and even to private jewelers who serve their own pool of private clients, it’s the same across the board.
 Nobody could answer these rudimentary questions correctly.